k230515-cyber/fast-nu-faculty-feedback-autofill/README.md

 ## What It Does

 FLEX requires students to submit feedback for every faculty member each semester.
-This extension automates that — it selects the first option (**Strongly Agree**) for every question on the feedback form and hits submit, so you're done in seconds instead of clicking through dozens of radio buttons manually.
+This extension automates that — it selects the first option (**Strongly Agree**) or the last option (**Strongly Disagree**) for every question on the feedback form and hits submit, so you're done in seconds instead of clicking through dozens of radio buttons manually.

 ---

 ## Features

-- ✅ Auto-selects **Strongly Agree** for all feedback questions
+- ✅ Auto-selects **Strongly Agree** or **Strongly Disagree** for all feedback questions
 - 🚀 Fills and submits the form in one click
 - 📋 **Fill Only** mode — fill first, review, then submit manually
 - 🔍 Debug scanner to diagnose issues on any form page